 - Begin Deal Sourcing for Potential Investments - In the same way that you started thinking about deal sourcing, think about prospects that could help you understand the relevant space from an impact perspective (such as policy experts, NGO leaders, academics).
-Think about where you would turn to get insights on the impact validity of a prospective investment.
+Think about where to get insights on the impact validity of an investment.
 What does the impact / non-profit side think of a potential intervention? - Post blog journal entries in Discussion Forum